 A Legal Software Program

 You can use online resources or legal software program to help you write a will.
-There are a couple of online resources you can afford and software that are helpful to preparing a will.
-These products are going to guide you in drawing out the distribution of your property, and ask you for an executor.
-This might be a cheaper option but there are also risks to this.
+There are a couple of online resources you can afford and softwares that help prepare a will.
+These products are going to guide you in drawing out the distribution of your property and ask you for an executor.
+This might be a cheaper option, but there are also risks to this.
 This option is more suitable if your affairs are very straightforward.